particle-iot/particle-workshops/content/docs/ch1.md

 ![](./images/01/06-instructions.png)

-6. The next screen will instruct you to go to your phone's Settings and to look for a Wi-Fi access point named "Photon-" and a string of characters unique to the device (**Note**: the app will suggest that this string is 4 characters long.
-For newer Photons, this string will be six characters long).
+6. The next screen will instruct you to go to your phone's Settings and to look for a Wi-Fi access point named "Photon-" and a string of characters unique to the device.

+![](./images/01/07-wifi.png)

+7.  **Note**: the app will suggest that this string is 4 characters long.
+For newer Photons, this string will be six characters long.
 For instance, the Photon below broadcasts "Photon-UQGKCR."
 This string corresponds to the last six characters of the UPC code printed on the box for your device.

-![](./images/01/07-wifi.png)

-7. Once you've selected the Photon access point, you'll see a notification that you can return to the Particle app to continue setup.
+Once you've selected the Photon access point, you'll see a notification that you can return to the Particle app to continue setup.

 ![](./images/01/09-Photonconnected.png)